* Separatist parties win absolute majority in regional vote

 * Business sources say more Catalan companies may leave region

-* Spanish PM Rajoy had hoped to neuter secessionist movement (Adds quotes, market reaction, writes through)
+* Spanish PM Rajoy had hoped to neuter secessionist movement (Adds Puigdemont comments, quotes, details)

-BARCELONA, Dec 22 (Reuters) - Separatists looked set on Friday to regain power in Catalonia after voters rejected Prime Minister Mariano Rajoy's attempt to neuter the independence movement to defuse Spain's biggest political crisis in decades.
+BARCELONA/MADRID, Dec 22 (Reuters) - Separatists looked set on Friday to regain power in Catalonia after voters rejected Spanish Prime Minister Mariano Rajoy's attempt to defuse the independence movement, instead re-igniting the country's biggest political crisis in decades.

 Spanish markets recoiled at a surprise result that is also a setback for the European Union, which must now brace for more secessionist noise as it grapples with the disruption of Brexit and simmering east European discontent.